cedlemo/blingbling/README.md

 Values that can be modified are:

-Theme values for graph or value_text_box objects:
+Theme values for graphs or value_text_box objects:

 *  h_margin
 *  v_margin